Second Life: Embassies

 The Maldives was the first country to open an embassy in Second Life.
 The Maldives' embassy is located on Second Life's "Diplomacy Island", where visitors will be able to talk face-to-face with a computer-generated ambassador about visas, trade and other issues.
 "Diplomacy Island" also hosts Diplomatic Museum and Diplomatic Academy.
 The Island is established by DiploFoundation as part of the Virtual Diplomacy Project.

 In May 2007, Sweden became the second country to open an embassy in Second Life.
 Run by the Swedish Institute, the embassy serves to promote Sweden's image and culture, rather than providing any real or virtual services.
 The Swedish Minister for Foreign Affairs, Carl Bildt, stated on his blog that he hoped he would get an invitation to the grand opening.

 In September 2007, Publicis Group announced the project of creating a Serbia island as a part of a project Serbia Under Construction.
 The project is officially supported by Ministry of Diaspora of Serbian Government.
 It was stated that the island will feature the Nikola Tesla Museum, the Guča Trumpet Festival and the Exit Festival.
 It was also planned on opening a virtual info terminals of Ministry of Diaspora.

-On Tuesday December 4, 2007, Estonia became the third country to open an embassy in Second Life.
+In December 2007, Estonia became the third country to open an embassy in Second Life.
 In September 2007, Colombia and Serbia opened embassies.
 As of 2008, North Macedonia and the Philippines have opened embassies in the "Diplomatic Island" of Second Life.
 In 2008, Albania opened an embassy in the Nova Bay location.
 SL Israel was inaugurated in January 2008 in an effort to showcase Israel to a global audience, though without any connection to official Israeli diplomatic channels.
-In 2008 Malta opened an embassy on Second Life.
+In 2008, Malta opened an embassy on Second Life.